Wacom-Developer/personal-knowledge-library/docs/knowledge/services/graph.md

         auth_key: str
             Auth key from user
         uris: List[str]
-            List of URI of entitys. **Remark:** More than 100 entities are not possible in one request
+            List of URI of entities. **Remark:** More than 100 entities are not possible in one request
         force: bool
             Force deletion process